sailshift/sailshift-nonprofit/content/pages/index.md

   - type: HeroSection
     title: Empower Every Person To Achieve More
     subtitle: Our Mission
-    text: >+
+    text: >
-      SailShift is a 501(c)(3) nonprofit organization designed to empower every person to achieve more through  Whether it is through webinars about technology or innovation, SailShift is there to enable your success.
-We provide webinars
+      SailShift is a 501(c)(3) nonprofit organization designed to empower every person to achieve more through technology and innovation.
+Whether it is through webinars, bootcamps, or any other medium, SailShift is there to enable your success.
     actions:
       - type: Button
         label: Join Our First Webinar Today